Spherical collapse in reconstructed dark energy models: Acknowledgment

 \section{Acknowledgment}

 The author acknowledges the financial support from the Science and Engineering Research Board (SERB), Department of Science and Technology, Government of India through National Post-Doctoral Fellowship (NPDF, File no. PDF/2018/001859).
 The author would like to thank Prof. Anjan A. Sen for useful discussions and suggestions.
+The author would also like to thank the anonymous referee for comments and suggestions that lead to a substantial improvement of the article.

 1.0 cm

 1.50 cm